 Participant Accounts.
-Generally, each participant's account is credited with (a) participant's contributions, (b) UTC's contributions in accordance with the terms outlined in each particular bargaining agreement based on a percentage of the participant's contribution and (c) Plan earnings and losses reduced by expense allocations.
+Each participant's account is credited with (a) the participant's contributions, (b) UTC's contributions and (c) Plan earnings and losses reduced by expense allocations.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.
-Forfeited balances of terminated participants' non-vested Employer contributions accounts are used to reduce future UTC contributions and/or to pay Plan expenses.
-For the year ended December 31, 2011, approximately \$43,000 of forfeitures were used to fund UTC's contributions.
+Forfeited balances of terminated participants' non-vested Employer contribution amounts are used to reduce future UTC contributions and/or to pay Plan expenses.
+For the year ended December 31, 2011, approximately \$684,000 of forfeitures were used to fund UTC's contributions.

 Voting Rights.
-Common stock held in the UTC Common Stock Fund is voted by the Trustee at shareowner meetings of UTC in accordance with the confidential instructions of the participants whose accounts are invested in this fund.
-All shares of Employer stock in the UTC Common Stock Fund for which the Trustee receives voting instructions from participants to whose accounts the shares are allocated are voted in accordance with those instructions.
+Common stock held in the UTC Common Stock Fund and ESOP Fund are voted by the Trustee at shareowner meetings of UTC in accordance with the confidential instructions of the participants whose accounts are invested in these funds.
+All shares of Employer stock in the UTC Common Stock Fund or participants' ESOP accounts for which the Trustee receives voting instructions from participants to whose accounts the shares are allocated are voted in accordance with those instructions.
 All Employer stock in the UTC Common Stock Fund for which the Trustee does not receive timely voting instructions are voted by the Trustee in accordance with the timely instructions it receives with respect to a plurality of the shares in the UTC Common Stock Fund.
+All Employer stock in the ESOP Fund that has been allocated to participants' ESOP accounts but for which the Trustee does not receive timely voting instructions, and all shares in the unallocated ESOP account, are voted by the Trustee in accordance with the timely instructions it receives with respect to a plurality of the shares that are allocated to participants' ESOP accounts.

-Notes Receivables from Participants.
-Certain participants are allowed to borrow up to 50 percent of their vested account balances excluding IMA and COLA amounts.
-Loan amounts can range from \$1,000 to \$50,000 and must be repaid within 5 years.
-The loans are collateralized by the balance in the participant's account and bear interest at prime rate plus one percent per The Wall Street Journal/Reuters, which ranged from 4.25 percent to 9.25 percent for loans outstanding at both December 31, 2011 and 2010.
+Notes Receivable from Participants.
+Participants are allowed to borrow up to 50 percent of their vested account balances (excluding their ESOP Fund restricted account balance).
+Loan amounts range from \$1,000 to \$50,000 and must be repaid within 5 years.
+The loans are collateralized by the balance in the participant's account and bear interest at the prime rate plus one percent per The Wall Street Journal/Reuters, which ranged from 4.25 percent to 9.25 percent for loans outstanding at both December 31, 2011 and 2010.
 Principal and interest are paid ratably through payroll deductions by active participants or through direct payment by inactive participants.

 Payment of Benefits.
 Generally, upon termination, benefits may be left in the Plan or paid in a lump sum to a terminating participant.
-Participants terminating due to retirement may elect to receive benefits in installments over two to twenty years.
-At the participant's election, the portion of a lump sum distribution attributable to an investment in the UTC Common Stock Fund may be paid in shares of UTC Common Stock instead of cash.
-Distributions in UTC Common Stock for the year ended December 31, 2011 were approximately \$817,000 at fair marker value as of the respective transaction date.
+A participant terminating due to retirement may elect to receive benefits in installments over two to twenty years.
+At the participant's election, the portion of a lump sum distribution attributable to an investment in the UTC Common Stock Fund and ESOP fund may be paid in shares of UTC Common Stock instead of cash.
+Distributions in UTC Common Stock for the year ended December 31, 2011 were approximately \$37,733,000, at fair value as of the respective transaction date.